mrstefangrimm/Parc/README.md

 ## Getting Started

 To use the software, you will have to build a Parc device.
-How to build on is described in an [instructable](https://www.instructables.com/Programmable-Arduino-Remote-Control/).
+How to build one is described in an [instructable](https://www.instructables.com/Programmable-Arduino-Remote-Control/).

 The software is very flexible and it is also possible to use it together with a breadboard or an Arduino UNO.